Manufacturing

 Master roller cutting

-Feasible cutting combinations from available master rolls.
-LP-optimised to minimise waste inside the 3–12% machine-constraint window.
+Cutting combinations from available master rolls.
+LP-optimised inside the 3–12% waste window.

 AI decisioning